“From small beginnings to transformative change”

 The “Path” referred to in this initiative is the path of families experiencing separation or divorce.
-The big vision of the Pathfinder project is that all BC families who are on that path, wherever they live, are connected to the services they need so that they can navigate it in a way that promotes, rather than undermines their well-being.
+The big vision of the Pathfinder initiative is that all BC families who are on that path, wherever they live, are connected to the services they need so that they can navigate through separation and divorce in a way that promotes, rather than undermines the well-being of family members.

 In the fall of 2016, A2JBC took the lead in putting together a funding application to government, on behalf of 18 justice system entities (within government and external to government), all of whom agreed to provide in-kind contributions to the project.
 While the application was not immediately successful, it led to the Ministry of Attorney General assigning resources to develop the project further.

-The project will take a user-centred, service design approach and the Ministry of Justice has provided in-house expertise in this area, as well as contracting with Kari Boyle, the coordinator of the BC Family Justice Innovation Lab and a member of the A2JBC Leadership Group.
+The project is taking a user-centred, service design approach and the Ministry of Justice has provided in-house expertise in this area, as well as contracting with Kari Boyle, the coordinator of the BC Family Justice Innovation Lab and a member of the A2JBC Leadership Group.
 A2JBC will continue to support the project through its Pathfinder Working Group.
 (Members)